openedx/edx-documentation/en_us/video/source/video_prereqs.rst

     :alt: Icon representing the YouTube channel found at top right of the Channels page

 6. Click the **YouTube settings** icon.
-The Account Settings Overview page opens in your browser.
+A page with account settings opens in your browser.

 #.
 Under the channel name, click **Advanced**.
-The YouTube Channel ID appears
+A page with advanced account
-   in the Account Information section of the page.
+   settings opens, including the YouTube Channel ID.

 .. _Add a Channel Manager: